golemfactory/golem-js-preview-program/tasks/6-initialise-workers/FEEDBACK.md

 [

-Were the tasks and instructions adequate?
+Were the tasks and instructions adequate and clear?

-What tasks would you suggest to add or change?
+Is there anything you would improve about the JS Preview program?

 ]

 ---